Have you ever experienced this? You’re starting a new assignment, and somehow everything looks very familiar to you. Experience literally…

 This is only a small selection, and the many variations, facets and combinations are always fascinating for a project expert, and their seemingly Godly driven repetition in so many projects is startling.
 How much money is burned in that way – no project manager in the world can cost that much…

-But if the weaknesses are pin-pointed they can be focused on and tackled together.
+But if the weaknesses are pin-pointed they can be focused on and tackled together in a Project Recovery.
 Sometimes it needs a little time to sharpen the axe before leaving for the forest, or to build or repair the fence before re-collecting the chickens.
 But usually all parties involved learn best from their mistakes, with a little effort and good will they can still achieve a satisfactory outcome and ROI with the project.
 And finally, if it takes the lessons learned seriously, the company earns a valuable asset how to effectively prevent future crisis in their projects.

-Read more about my expertise in recovering threatened projects – click here …
+Read more about my expertise in Project Recovery for threatened projects – click here …